Omar-rageb/Covid-protofilio-project/README.md

 - **💀 Total Global Deaths**: 3,180,206
 - **📉 Global Mortality Rate**: 2.11%

+## 🛠️ Tools Used
+This project was built using the following tools:
+- **Excel**: For data cleaning, exploration, and initial analysis.
+- **Power Query**: For advanced data transformation and integration.
+- **Tableau**: For creating interactive and visually appealing dashboards.
+- **SQL**: For querying and managing relational databases.

 ### 🌍 Continental Deaths
 - **🇪🇺 Europe**: 1,018,750 deaths
 - **🇺🇸 North America**: 847,942 deaths